casper-network/docs/source/docs/casper/developers/dapps/technology-stack.md

 ### Signing Transactions

-The signing of transactions will, in many cases, need to be performed by the user on the front-end, for which you have a few options:
+The signing of transactions will, in many cases, need to be performed by the user on the front-end, for which you have a couple options:

 1. The Casper Signer